Pegloticase (By injection)

 - Missed dose: You must use this medicine on a fixed schedule.
 Call your doctor or pharmacist if you miss a dose.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Tell your doctor if you use other medicines to lower uric acid levels, including allopurinol or febuxostat.
+- Some medicines can affect how pegloticase works.
+Tell your doctor if you are using methotrexate or other medicines to lower uric acid levels, including allopurinol or febuxostat.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding or if you have congestive heart failure, or glucose-6-phosphate dehydrogenase (G6PD) deficiency or favism.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have congestive heart failure or favism.